-One of my great joys as a self-help writer is to take a common piece of life advice and pick a fight with it.
-These ideas have meaning, they have value, and there’s usually a good reason they persist.
-But if we never challenge them, or give them any nuance, we can slip into problematic patterns while losing the original intent of those ideas.
+One of my great joys as a self-help writer is to take a classic life advice cliche and pick a fight with it.
+These ideas have meaning and value, and there’s usually a good reason they persist.
+But if we never challenge them or give them any nuance, we can slip into problematic patterns while losing the original intent of those ideas.

 And that’s why I think you really should judge people.

 You want to tell me, “Don’t judge people,” right?
 Judging people is bad, and you shouldn’t do it.
-We say this all the time, so much so that you don’t even need to think twice about it.
-Some of us are so strongly resolved of this notion as to say things like, “I NEVER judge anyone.”
+We say this to each other all the time.
+It is such standard advice that you don’t even need to think twice about it.
+Some of us are so sure of this notion as to say things like, “I NEVER judge anyone.”

-It’s a respectable intention, to be so kind, tolerant, and accepting as to never make snap judgments about others.
-It’s also complete crap.
+It’s an honorable intention to be so kind, tolerant, and accepting as never to make snap judgments about others.
+But, unfortunately, it’s also complete crap.

 Every one of us makes judgments constantly, every day.
-We judge places, situations, ideas, and yes, people.
-And I’m here to say that not only is that absolutely okay, it’s actually a really important and healthy thing that we need to do.
+We judge places, situations, ideas, and, yes, people.
+The good news is, that’s completely okay.
+Not just that, it’s essential to a healthy life.

-In Thinking, Fast and Slow, Daniel Kahneman describes the human mind as a partnership of two interconnected systems.
+Daniel Kahneman describes the human mind as a partnership of two interconnected systems in his book Thinking, Fast and Slow.
 He calls them System 1 and System 2.